 Ghana - Africa’s Second Largest Gold Producer - +3M oz of gold per year

-Gold has been continuously mined in Ghana for centuries when it was part
+Gold has been continuously mined in Ghana for centuries since when it was part

 of the old Mali Empire in the 14th century, and in more recent times when it was known as

 the Gold Coast.
 During 116 years of near continuous production,Ghana’s

 largest underground mine, AngloGold Ashanti’s Obuasi mine, has recorded

 production exceeding 32M oz of Au.
 In the last 20 years, major and

 junior companies including Newmont, Kinross, Goldfields, Golden Star,